-Parties would not be able to require explained decisions in two types of arbitration proceedings.
+Under the proposed rule change, parties would not be able to require explained decisions in two types of arbitration proceedings.
 The first is simplified arbitrations that are decided solely upon the pleadings and evidence filed by the parties, as described in Rules 12800 and 13800.
 The second is arbitrations that are conducted under the default procedures provided for in Rules 12801 and 13801.
 Explained decisions would not be appropriate in either of these situations because of the abbreviated nature of these arbitration proceedings.